 Costcos are another popular choice for overnight parking.
 The large parking lots make it easier to maneuver longer RVs.
 The larger cities will usually have laws against sleeping your vehicle overnight, or camping.
 Smaller cities and rural areas are generally safe for parking overnight.
 You don’t need a membership to park overnight in their lot.
 Read more, “Can You Park at Costco Overnight?“

 Cracker Barrel restaurants have emerged as a popular overnight parking choice.
 Most locations don’t mind you parking your RV overnight.
 However, most Cracker Barrel locations have small parking lots.
-And when you consider that Cracker Barrels do most of their business for breakfast, you may find your rig blocked in by other customers.
+Note that Cracker Barrels do most of their business for breakfast, which means you may find your rig blocked in by other customers.
 Cracker Barrel typically opens at 8:00am, so if you can leave by then, you’ll be fine.

 24 Hour Fitness Centers

-Fitness centers open 24 hours a day, like 24 Hour Fitness, Anytime Fitness, Planet Fitness, are popular choices for overnight parking.
+Many fitness centers are open 24 hours a day.
+24 Hour Fitness, Anytime Fitness, and Planet Fitness are popular choices for overnight parking.
 These places have smaller parking lots, so larger RVs may not be a wise choice to park here.
 Because these gyms are open 24 hours a day, security and parking enforcement won’t know if you’re sleeping in your vehicle, or working out.

 Some truck stops have set aside longer parking lanes specifically for RVs.
 These are usually located away from the truck parking area, and are generally free to park overnight.
 If you have a small RV or van, you can often get away with parking overnight in a smaller lane.
 Some truck stops will allow you to park your RV in the truck lanes.
 Many of them charge a fee.
 However, some truck stops simply have a large dirt lot where trucks can park for free.
 RVs are usually allowed to park there too.